 CE1: Partitioning (6)

-Contributions in this category were discussed Thursday 4 Oct 0900–1115 (chaired by JRO).
+Contributions in this category were discussed Thursday 4 Oct.
+0900–1115 (chaired by JRO).

 JVET-L0021 CE1: Summary report on partitioning [J. Ma, F. Le Léannec, M. W. Park]

 During the 11th Meeting in Ljubljana in July 2018 it was decided to have several technologies to be studied in a further CE on Partitioning.
 Some technologies were part of [1] or related to it.
-The tests described in [2] can be categorized in three categories:
+The tests were categorized in three categories:

 Picture boundary handling